Report: Homes in white Austin neighborhoods worth more than in communities of color

 To put that into perspective, in 2019, the difference in the average values of homes in white neighborhoods and communities of color was just over $300,000.
 Last year, according to the study, it rose to more than $500,000.

-"Latinx and Black neighborhoods are severely devalued compared to their white counterparts," added Howell.
+"Latinx and Black neighborhoods are severely devalued compared to their white counterparts," Howell said.

 Brad Wilson bought his home in East Austin over a decade ago.
 He chose the area because it houses the most minorities.

-"We wanted to go someplace that still had, you know, some diversity to it," said Wilson.
+"We wanted to go someplace that still had, you know, some diversity to it," Wilson said.

 When Wilson and his wife bought his home in 2009, they were looking for something affordable.
 They ended up signing for about $100,000.
 He thinks part of the reason it was affordable was because of the minority-majority population.

-"There's really no point in selling a house in Austin unless you're planning on leaving Austin," added Wilson.
+"There's really no point in selling a house in Austin unless you're planning on leaving Austin," Wilson said.
 "We would make probably three times the money we put into it, but we'd have to spend that to find anything comparable … I'd have to move a lot farther out of town."

 He knows, right now, he won't get a bang for his buck.